WomensLaw serves and supports all survivors, no matter their sex or gender.

 Legal Information: Puerto Rico

-What happens if the abuser violates the order of protection?
+Laws current as of November 25, 2023 What happens if the abuser violates the child protective order?

-If you believe that the abuser has violated the order of protection, you can call the police to report the violation.
-Violation of a an order of protection can be considered a felony in the fourth degree.1 Furthermore, you may be able to file a petition for contempt of court in the court that issued the order since a violation of the order can be considered contempt of court.
-The punishment for contempt can be a jail sentence, a fine, or both.2
+If you believe that the abuser has violated the child protective order, you can call the police to report the violation.
+Violation of an order can be considered a felony in the fourth degree.1 You can also file a petition for contempt of court in the court that issued the order, which can result in a jail sentence, a fine, or both.2